-Individual therapy is a means of helping you work through your problems, develop effective strategies to confront difficult situations, and achieve recovery goals.
+Individual therapy is a way to help you work through your problems, develop effective strategies to confront difficult situations, and achieve recovery goals.

 While in treatment at Trafalgar Addiction Treatment Centres clients can expect to receive frequent and comprehensive individual therapy with our accredited therapists and addiction counsellors.
 The amount of individual therapy provided is based on the needs of the client and the Trafalgar treatment facility and programming selected.

-Our clinical team provides a supportive, confidential and non-judgemental environment.
-They are there to help the client identify and implement new strategies to dealing with specific life challenges.
+Our clinical team provides a supportive, confidential and non-judgmental environment.
+They are there to help the client identify and implement new strategies for dealing with specific life challenges.

 Your therapist is there to help you establish specific objectives for therapy.
 This will include a broad overall objective as well as more focused goals that may evolve from session to session.